chengeng17/SATCMF/README.md

 ```
 python interpretation.py --visu --graph-idx 0 --outpath "./interpretation_analysis" --dataset-path "./interpretation_analysis/data_interpretation_DOTA_random_edge.pt" --model-path "./interpretation_analysis/SATCMF_gcn_K=3_model.pth"
 ```
-In this example, we use DOTA for interpretability analysis.
+In this example, we use DOTA and Lu3+ for interpretability analysis.
 The attention score distribution graph will be saved in the specified `interpretation_analysis` directory.

 ### GNN Baseline Models
 You can find the Graph Neural Network (GNN) baseline models in the `baseline_gnn_models` directory.